Tvya/testdrive/README.md

 <p><span>How to Play</span>
         <p><span id="round">In the 1st Round:</span>
-            <br>A random letter <span id="example">【Ｒ】</span> and number 3️⃣ will be displayed.
+            <br>- A random letter <span id="example">【Ｒ】</span> and number 3️⃣ will be displayed.
-            <br>Player enters a word that is the length of the random number 3️⃣ that starts with the random letter <span id="example">【Ｒ】</span>
+            <br>- Player enters a word that is the length of the random number 3️⃣ that starts with the random letter <span id="example">【Ｒ】</span>
             <br> <span id="example1" >R̲ A̲ T̲</span>
             <p><span id="round">In the Subsequent rounds:</span>
-            <br>The last letter of the previous word entered will be the starting letter for the next round <span id="example">【Ｔ】</span>.
+            <br>- The last letter of the previous word entered will be the starting letter for the next round <span id="example">【Ｔ】</span>.
 And a random number will be generated 5️⃣.
             <br> <span id="example1">T̲ E̲ E̲ T̲ H̲</span>
-            <br>Player enters a word that meets the requirement to move on to the next round.
+            <br>- Player enters a word that meets the requirement to move on to the next round.
             <br>
         </p>
         <h4>Rules</h4>